 Does HTTPS Provide SEO Juice for Your Blog or Website?

-According to Brian Dean of Backlinko it sure does!
+According to Brian Dean of Backlinko, it sure does!
 This research was performed on over 1 million Google search results.
-He wanted to know which factors correlate with first page search engine rankings.
+He wanted to know which factors correlate with first-page search engine rankings.

-Brian’s conclusion was that “HTTPS had a reasonably strong correlation with first page Google rankings.
+Brian’s conclusion was that “HTTPS had a reasonably strong correlation with the first page Google rankings.
 This wasn’t surprising as Google has confirmed HTTPS as a ranking signal.”

-Google talked about this ranking since 2014 but it really came into the forefront in 2020.
-Every week or so I remember reading about this topic and it’s correlation with SEO.
+Google talked about this ranking since 2014 but it really came to the forefront in 2020.
+Every week or so I remember reading about this topic and its correlation with SEO.
 This SEO juice factor convinced me to make the change last year.
 It’s not surprising that web security would have an effect on search engine optimization.
 It’s crucial for mobile now to have the SSL certificate!

 Have you ensured that your blog or website is secure today?

 Has it impacted your SEO efforts too?
 I’d love to know more in the comments below.